El Dorado, Kansas: Economy

 The El Dorado Refinery is currently owned and operated by HollyFrontier, is situated on the southwest edge of El Dorado.
 It was constructed and originally owned by what would later become Skelly Oil.
 Later, the refinery changed hands and was rebranded after Skelly was purchased by Getty Oil, and then rebranded again after Texaco attempted to purchase Getty.
 In 2011 it was rebranded again when Frontier Oil and Holly Corporation merged.
 El Dorado Refinery is the largest in Kansas.
 Capacity is 135000 oilbbl/d, with production split up into gasoline (55% of production); diesel and jet fuel (34% of production); and asphalt, chemicals and other refined petroleum products (11% percent of production).

 Education

 El Dorado is home to Butler Community College.

 Most of the community is served by El Dorado USD 490 public school district, which has one high school, one middle school, and three grade schools.

-The west side of El Dorado is served by Circle USD 375 public school district.
+The west side of El Dorado is served by Circle USD 375 public school district, located in the city of Towanda (west of El Dorado).